sbitio/puppet-webapp/README.md

 Wrapper to create resources that compound webapps.

-Resources can be declared as local resources or exported ones.
+Resources are declared exported, and realized on the same node by default.

 Exported resources are tagged with node's FQDN and realized in those nodes upon the presence of the classes that implements